Hari Prabowo

-Hari Prabowo (born 5 July 1976) is an Indonesian diplomat who is currently serving as deputy permanent representative of Indonesia to the United Nations in New York since 2023.
-He is currently the nominee for Indonesia's ambassador in Thailand.
-Before assuming his current duties, Hari was the foreign ministry's director of trade, commodities, and intellectual property from 2019 to 2021 and director of development, economy, and environmental affairs from 2021 to 2023.
+Hari Prabowo (born 5 July 1976) is an Indonesian diplomat who is currently serving as ambassador to Thailand and UNESCAP since 2025.
+Before assuming his current duties, Hari was the foreign ministry's director of development, economy, and environmental affairs from 2021 to 2023 and deputy permanent representative to the United Nations from 2023 to 2025.

 Early life and education

 Born on 5 July 1976, Hari studied international relations at the Gadjah Mada University from 1994, graduating with a bachelor's degree in 1999.
 During his undergraduate studies, he participated in the non-degree AIKOM exchange program at the University of Tokyo from 1997 to 1998, focusing on liberal studies.
 He pursued master's degree in diplomacy and trade at the Monash University from 2002 and graduated in 2003.

 Diplomatic career

 Upon graduating, Hari briefly worked for Standard Chartered as an assistant manager for banking products development before joining the foreign ministry in December 2000.
 He served as a junior foreign service officer in the foreign ministry for six years.
 He was then assigned to the political section of the permanent mission to the United Nations in New York with the rank of third secretary, and later second secretary, from May 2006 to October 2009.
 During this period, he served under permanent representatives Rezlan Ishar Jenie and Marty Natalegawa.
 In 2007, he completed a non-degree UNITAR fellowship program in international law and legal Studies for UN diplomats, which was organized by UNITAR and Columbia Law School.

 Following Marty Natalegawa's appointment as foreign minister in October 2009, Hari followed him and served as his private secretary.
 He served until February 2013 and was then placed overseas at the economic section of the embassy in Tokyo with the rank of first secretary, and later counsellor.
 He served until August 2016.

 Hari Prabowo (left) as Indonesia's UNSC taskforce coordinator, 2019.

 From January 2017 to September 2018, Hari served as deputy director (chief of subdirectorate) for sustainable development and climate change cooperation in the foreign ministry.
 During Indonesia's non-permanent membership in the United Nations Security Council from 2018 to 2019, Hari was tasked to coordinate Indonesia's UNSC task force.
 Hari supported efforts in reforming the UNSC's working methods.